Clint-WooliesX/TourismProject/README.md

 Example: hoverMovement(250,pointer,-10,10,filter)
 replaces 13 lines of code

-`corners()` is used for quick setting of corner radiuses where 3 or less corners or different radius sizes per corner are used. t takes 4 arguments
+`corners()` is used for quick setting of corner radiuses where 3 or less corners or different radius sizes per corner are used.
+It takes 4 arguments

 - top left in px
 - top Right in px